 Introduction As previously explained, you can run database integration tests 20 times faster!
 The trick is to map the data directory in memory, and my previous article showed you what changes you need to do when you have a PostgreSQL or MySQL instance on your machine.
 In this post, I’m going to expand the original idea, and show you how you can achieve the same goal using Docker and tmpfs.

 Introduction I like integration testing.
 As I explained in this article, it’s a good way to check what SQL queries are generated by Hibernate behind the scenes.
 But integration tests require a running database server, and this is the first choice you have to make.
-Using a production-like local database server for Integration Testing For a production environment, I always prefer using incremental DDL scripts, since I can always know what version is deployed on a given server, and which are the newer scripts required to be deployed.
+Using a production-like local database server for Integration Testing For a production environment, I always prefer using incremental DDL scripts, since I can always know what version is deployed on a given server, and which scripts required to be deployed.
 I’ve been relying on Flyway to manage… Read More